On a 1-10 Intensity Scale, a 12.

 The Pirelli P Zero Trofeo R tires are custom-made for the Senna.
 These are track tires, but owners can request road tires.
 Naturally, there are advances in braking, with the McLaren Senna using new motorsports-grade Brembo carbon-ceramic brake discs that are smaller and lighter than previous carbon-ceramic rotors.

-Summing up the Senna, McLaren says it is “legalized for road use, but not sanitized to suit it.
+Summing up the Senna, McLaren says it is “legalize for road use, but not sanitized to suit it.
 Nothing else matters but to deliver the most intense driving experience around a circuit.”

 Aryton would be pleased.